 For the sake of progress, we need soft grades.
 The next logical step from a stout 12a is still a soft 12b, no matter what your ego wants to do.
 I've seen dozens of climbers spend months adding half pound weights to each successive hangboard workout, and then want to jump to the next stout grade when they get outside.
 Why throw out the logical progression when your time is limited and it matters most?
 Is your ego controlling things?

 You know what?
 Some of those butter soft 12b's are REALLY FUCKING GOOD.
 And some of those super stout 12b's REALLY FUCKING SUCK.
-Frankly, I'll take a 5 star inflated V7 over a 2 star sandbagged V9 every single day.
-Don't get me wrong - I'll climb both - but I'll recommend the V7 over and over, and the 2 star V9 will just be another tick.
+Frankly, I'll take a 5-star inflated V7 over a 2-star sandbagged V9 every single day.
+Don't get me wrong - I'll climb both - but I'll recommend the V7 over and over again, and the V9 will just be another tick.
 Grades have absolutely nothing to do with quality ratings, and for me, quality is a far better reason to climb something.